awsdocs/amazon-athena-user-guide/doc_source/ctas-insert-into-etl.md

      's3://aws-bigdata-blog/artifacts/athena-ctas-insert-into-blog/'
    ```

-## Step 2: Use CTAS to Partition, Convert, and Compress the Data<a name="ctas-insert-into-etl-step-2-use-ctas-to-partition-convert-and-compress-the-data"></a>
+## Step 2: Use CTAS to partition, convert, and compress the data<a name="ctas-insert-into-etl-step-2-use-ctas-to-partition-convert-and-compress-the-data"></a>

 After you create a table, you can use a single [CTAS](ctas.md) statement to convert the data to Parquet format with Snappy compression and to partition the data by year\.

 The table you created in Step 1 has a `date` field with the date formatted as `YYYYMMDD` \(for example, `20100104`\)\.
 Because the new table will be partitioned on `year`, the sample statement in the following procedure uses the Presto function `substr("date",1,4)` to extract the `year` value from the `date` field\.

-**To convert the data to Parquet format with Snappy compression, partitioning by year**
+**To convert the data to parquet format with snappy compression, partitioning by year**
 + Run the following CTAS statement, replacing *your\-bucket* with your Amazon S3 bucket location\.

   ```